wirechat/wirechat/README.md

 ///send a message to another user ,Note: if no conversation is available yet between the two users , one will be created
 $auth->sendMessageTo($user,'message'); //returns created $message model

+//You can also send message to conversation or group directly using the same method
+//Note:if user does not belong to conversation , then no message will be sent or created
+$auth->sendMessageTo($conversation,'message'); //returns created $message model

 //Create a conversation :Note if a conversation already exists , it will return the existing conversation
 $auth->createConversationWith($user,'message');// returns $conversation model